House2Home

 The challenge

-This project was completed as a modified version of Google Ventures 5-Day Design Sprint, a rapid design framework that is used to explore problems, ideate numerous solutions, prototype, and validate ideas with users.
+This project was completed as a modified version of Google Ventures 5-Day Design Sprint, a rapid design framework.

 Day 1: Problem Mapping

-The first day of the design sprint focused on understanding the problem and mapping the user journey.
-Research revealed that many people already have a clear vision of the aesthetic they want for their home, but struggle to translate that vision into specific decor choices that work well together.
-The decorating process quickly becomes overwhelming due to the number of decor options available online, and budget constraints make it even harder to know where to begin.
+People already have a clear vision of the aesthetic they want for their home, but struggle to translate that vision into specific decor choices that work well together.

 Map 1